Cody Asche: 2016

 Asche struggled to establish himself throughout the 2016 season, and ultimately the emergence of Franco at third base forced Asche permanently into the outfield, where he struggled to produce after returning from an oblique injury that sidelined him until June.
 He stayed with the major league team from June 2 through August 9, but was optioned to Lehigh Valley upon the return of Peter Bourjos.
-In the minor leagues, he hit .302, earning a September call-up, but he did not earn significant playing time throughout the remainder of the season, and ultimately, his season ended with a "disappointing" stat line of a .213 batting average with four home runs and 13 RBIs in 71 games.
+In the minor leagues, he hit .302, earning a September call-up, but he did not earn significant playing time throughout the remainder of the season, and ultimately, his season ended with a "disappointing" stat line of a .213 batting average with four home runs and 13 RBI in 71 games.
 The Phillies designated Asche for assignment on December 2, 2016, following the waiver claim of David Rollins, and he became a free agent.

 Chicago White Sox

 On January 6, 2017, Asche signed a minor league contract with the Chicago White Sox.
-During April and May of the 2017 season, Asche appeared in 19 MLB games with Chicago, batting 6-for-57 (.105) with one home run and four RBIs.
-He was outrighted to the AAA Charlotte Knights on May 16, where he batted .292 in 87 games, with 14 home runs and 57 RBIs.
+During April and May of the 2017 season, Asche appeared in 19 MLB games with Chicago, batting 6-for-57 (.105) with one home run and four RBI.
+He was outrighted to the Triple–A Charlotte Knights on May 16, where he batted .292 in 87 games, with 14 home runs and 57 RBI.
 He became a free agent after the season.